ste163/notes/README.md

 - The UI always renders the exact state from PouchDb
 - TipTap is utilized for the main interactivity
 - When a state-change occurs, the client is re-rendered with the latest data
+- Using the Proxy approach for the state stores

 By going with this approach, the App's goal is to seamlessly connect PouchDb note state and the writing Editor's state.